EliAndrewC/l7r/setting/l7r.md

 With items and relics of great power covered, along with ghost stories, the theme of ambiguity continues with various supernatural NPC backstories.

-Here's an in-universe story, which is an except from the unpublished autobiography of Mirumoto no Ryusei Yasunobu:
+Here's an in-universe story, which is an excerpt from the unpublished autobiography of Mirumoto no Ryusei Yasunobu:

 ### Yasunobu's Vision